Why You Wasted Your Money on Website Redesign

 Migrating a website to a new structure takes planning and steps must be taken to ensure it is done correctly.
 A common mistake I see is failing to implement 301 redirects from the old website links to the new website pages.
 This means all the old links on other websites, social media and print go to a 404 error page rather than to the corresponding new webpage.
 This is a major SEO ( search engine optimization) blunder as you want to pass rank from the old web page to the new page.
 Another common issue I see is failure to implement URL canonicals which is another SEO blunder.

-One of the pitfalls of a redesign is copying into the latest web design trends.
+One of the pitfalls of a redesigned website is copying the latest web design trends.
 Your newly redesigned website might be cool today but not so cool next year.
 Do you have the budget or resources to redesign your website every time a new trend appears?
 Did you pick the wrong content management system (CMS)?
 Does your 5-10 page website really need a CMS system?
 A CMS does offer many useful plugins that can save on development time.
 However, you are talking a relatively simple website and putting it into a exorbitant amount of code and creating a dynamic, database driven website.
 Numerous problems can arise and I have seen companies with a CMS system spend more time and money on their websites than a static HTML / CSS equivalent websites.
 I won’t even mention security holes or the fact that your ever growing database and plugins will eventually turn your speed performance to a crawl.
 Frameworks are very popular these days since web designers can develop content quicker, but they do come with a price.
 The load speed time of your website is important for multiple reasons.
 Make sure the person that created or monitors your website is technical enough to identify and fix load speed issues.